adnanshahz2018/Automated-XSS-Detection/README.md

   3. Analysis of the Response against Form Submissions, extracts XSS-context data

-  4. Analysis of the Contexts obtained
+  4. Analysis of the Contexts Data extracted

       a.
 Encoding Analysis